 - The degree to which you have challenged yourself within the context of your own high school.

-Q: What's the difference between being Meeting your admission requirements and being competitive?
+Q: What's the difference between Meeting UC admission requirements and being competitive?

 A: The University of California (UC)'s admission requirements depend upon whether you are a freshman or transfer applicant and whether you are a California resident.